-The claimant must also send two copies of the demand to the AAA at the time it sends the demand to the respondent.
-When sending a demand to the AAA, the claimant must attach a copy of the arbitration agreement from the consumer contract with the business.
+^{&#}x27; list the names and addresses of the consumer and the business, of the arbitration agreement from the consumer contract with the business.
 The claimant must also send the appropriate administrative fees and deposits.
 A fee schedule can be found in Section C-8 at the end of this Supplement.